ML4BM-Lab/Functional-cart-atlas/README.md

 All analyses were conducted using **Python (v3.8.10)** and **R (v4.5.1 / v4.1.3)** under **Ubuntu (20.04.6 LTS / 20.04.4 LTS)**.
 Package versions are listed below as referenced in the *Online Methods* section of the manuscript:

+Exact environment records are available under `environments/`:
+`environments/*/Original/` preserves the original workstation snapshots, while `environments/*/Docker/` contains the reduced, tested runtime dependencies used to build the Docker images.

 ### R packages
 - **Seurat** v4.3.0.1